Insights From Company Pay vs. Performance Disclosures

 The guidance quoted above is from the final rule incorporated into Item 402 of Regulation S-K. All 233 pages of the SEC’s release are in the federal register, but the rule itself that is incorporated into Item 402 is of course much shorter.
 To this end, when you read all 233 pages, there’s quite a bit of commentary suggesting that disclosure of the valuation assumptions may be appropriate to disclose more often (e.g., pages 64, 144, 147, and 155).

 Even so, there’s no bright line.
-For example, interest rates have undoubtedly changed between the date of grant and the point of revaluation, but the effect on total value is usually small.
-Expected term estimates on options also won’t be the same due to the passage of time and moneyness of the awards being valued.
+Even though interest rates have undoubtedly changed between the date of grant and the point of revaluation, the effect on total value is usually small.
+Perhaps the expected term assumption has changed, but the methodology for calculating it has not.

 Other Areas of Risk or Potential Misconceptions